Daniel Patullo

 But most plans treat them the same.

 Over time, that mismatch shows up in the claims.
-And when claims are unpredictable, renewals jump.
+When claims are unpredictable, renewals follow.

-That doesn’t fix the problem.
-It just resets it.
+That doesn’t fix anything.
+It just resets the cycle.

 I approach benefits differently.
 The structure comes first.